-If there are concerns about the Head, then these should be shared with the Chair of Governors anne.trafford@alexandraparkprimary.uk general guidance on whistleblowing can be found via: advice on whistleblowing
+If there are concerns about the Head, then these should be shared with the Chair of Governors (see Key contact information on page 7).

-Our Whistleblowing/Confidential Reporting policy can be found on the school drive, it is displayed in the Staff Room or a copy can be printed via the School Office.
+Our Whistleblowing/Confidential Reporting policy can be found on the q drive under policies.

 If a staff member feels unable to raise an issue within our setting, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: